Poodmund/Outer-Planets-Mod/README.txt

   * **ResearchBodies** is now supported
   * Kopernicus Biome displayName enabled
 * Karbonite resource configs have been updated
-* KerbNet is now functioning correctly
+* KerbNet is not functioning correctly.
+I beleive this to be a Kopernicus issue
 * Restructured texture paths.
 Should speed up loading time by a few seconds

 This mod retains OPM's original License: Attribution-NonCommercial-ShareAlike 4.0 International